History of Boeing: Future concepts

 As with most concepts, these designs are only in the exploratory stage, intended to help Boeing evaluate the potentials of such radical technologies.

-In 2015, Boeing patented its own force field technology, also known as the shock wave attenuation system, that would protect vehicles from shock waves generated by nearby explosions.
-Boeing has yet to confirm when they plan to build and test the technology.

 The Boeing Yellowstone Project is the company's project to replace its entire civil aircraft portfolio with advanced technology aircraft.
 New technologies to be introduced include composite aerostructures, more electrical systems (reduction of hydraulic systems), and more fuel-efficient turbofan engines, such as the Pratt & Whitney PW1000G Geared Turbofan, General Electric GEnx, the CFM International LEAP, and the Rolls-Royce Trent 1000.
 The term "Yellowstone" refers to the technologies, while "Y1" through "Y3" refer to the actual aircraft.
 Fact: Boeing holds over 1 Billion people this year, 2024 and Boeings first commercial flight, in 1928.
 With the 707 (three engines) was the first Boeing aircraft to ever host a flight in Boeings history.

 Boeing Marines System

 Boeing has designed and built several hydrofoil craft for both military and civilian use.